Electromagnetic Inverse Scattering from a Single Transmitter: Details of Experimental Setup

 3) Real-world \ac{ifdata} dataset \citep{2005InvPr} contains three different dielectric scenarios, namely \fde, \fdi, and \ftd. $\Ni=8$ for \fde and \fdi, $\Ni=18$ for \ftd, and $\Nr=241$ for all the cases.
 The region of interest is a square with the size of $0.15m\times 0.15m$.
 Transmitters and receivers are placed on a circle with a radius of $1.67m$.
 The transmitters are placed equally, and the locations of receivers vary for each transmitter.
 There is no receiver at any position closer than $60^{\circ}$ from the transmitter, and 241 receivers are placed from $+60^{\circ}$ to $+300^{\circ}$ with a step of $1^{\circ}$ from the location of the transmitter.
 The schematic diagram of the locations of the transmitters and receivers around the region of interest is shown in \cref{fig:schematic_IF}.
 In the real measurement, there is only one transmitter at a fixed location, and the scatterer rotates to simulate the transmitter to be in different directions.
 There is a movable receiver sequentially measures the scattered field at 241 different locations.
 After the measurement, the scatterer rotates by a certain angle for next measurement.
 The angle is $45^{\circ}$ for \fde and \fdi because $\Nr=8$, and $20^{\circ}$ for \ftd because $\Nr=18$.
 As for operating frequency, all cases are measured under many different frequencies, and we take the frequency $f = 5$ GHz.
 We evaluate these three scenarios for testing, and use the same settings to synthetically generate $10k$ images of cylinders with random number and location for training purposes.

 4) Synthetic \ac{3dmnist} \citep{3Dmnist} contains 3D images of handwritten digits.
-We use them to synthesize scatterers with relative permittivity value of $2$. $\Nr=160$ and $\Ni=40$, and the operating frequency $f = 400$ MHz.
+5) Synthetic \ac{3dshapenet} \citep{wu20153d} contains 3D images of various shapes.
+We use these two datasets to synthesize scatterers with relative permittivity value of $2$. $\Nr=160$ and $\Ni=40$, and the operating frequency $f = 400$ MHz.
 The region of interest is a cube with the size of $2m\times 2m \times 2m$.
 The transmitters and receivers are placed at a sphere with the radius of $3m$.
 For the positions of transmitters, the azimuthal angle ranges from $0^{\circ}$ to $315^{\circ}$ with the step of $45^{\circ}$, and the polar angle ranges from $30^{\circ}$ to $150^{\circ}$ with the step of $30^{\circ}$.
 For the positions of receivers, the azimuthal angle ranges from $0^{\circ}$ to $348.75^{\circ}$ with the step of $11.25^{\circ}$, and the polar angle ranges from $30^{\circ}$ to $150^{\circ}$ with the step of $30^{\circ}$.
 The schematic diagram of the locations of the transmitters and receivers around the region of interest is shown in \cref{fig:schematic_3D}.
 The entire 3D MNIST dataset is used, including $5k$ images for training purposes and $1k$ images for testing.
+For \ac{3dshapenet}, we take $5k$ images from $5$ different categories for training purposes and $500$ images for testing.